chirag-bimali/gmc_dotcode/MVP.md

-# Student Hub - Phase 1 MVP
+# Student Hub — Phase 1 MVP

+> **Version:** 1.0
+>
-> **Goal:** Build the smallest useful version of Student Hub that allows students to discover clubs, join communities, communicate, and participate in events.
+> **Objective:** Build a university-managed community platform where verified students can discover clubs, participate in communities, and attend events.

 ---

 # 1. Vision

-Student Hub is a platform where students from a university can:
+Student Hub is a centralized platform for universities to digitally manage student communities, clubs, and campus events.

-- Discover clubs and communities
-- Join clubs
-- Meet like-minded people
-- Participate in events
-- Share knowledge and updates
+Unlike public social media, every student is verified through their university before gaining access.

 ---

 # 2. MVP Goals

-The MVP should answer these questions:

-- Can students easily discover clubs?
+The Phase 1 MVP aims to validate the following:

+- Universities can digitally manage students and clubs.
+- Students actively participate in communities.
+- Clubs use Student Hub to communicate with members.
-- Will students actively join communities?
+- Students discover events and join communities.
-- Will clubs use the platform instead of existing tools?
-- Can universities manage student clubs digitally?

 ---

+# 3. Core Principles

+- University-managed platform
+- Verified student identities
+- Community-first
+- Simple and easy to use
+- Mobile-friendly
+- Secure by default

+---

-# 3. User Roles
+# 4. User Roles

-## 3.1 Student
+## 4.1 Student

+Students **cannot create accounts directly**.

+A university must invite them before they can access the platform.

 ### Permissions

+- Complete profile after invitation
-- Register/Login
+- Login
-- Create profile
+- View and edit profile
-- Browse universities
+- Discover clubs
 - Join clubs
 - Leave clubs
-- View club feeds
 - Create posts
-- Comment on posts
+- Comment
 - Like posts
 - RSVP to events
 - Receive notifications